biocypher/biochatter-next/README.md

 The client-server combination can be run using Docker Compose.
 You need to have Docker and Docker Compose installed to use this way of building the app.
-To do so, you can run, from the root directory of this repository:
+To do so, you can run, from the `biochatter-next` directory of this repository:

 ```
+cd biochatter-next
-docker-compose -f biochatter-next/docker-compose.yml up -d
+docker-compose up -d
 ```

 This will start two services, a server on port 5001 and a client on port 3000.